tomjoht/learnapidoc/_docs/publishing_api_documentation/pubapis_github_wikis.md

 ## Make a change locally, commit it, and push the commit to the GitHub repository

-1. In a text editor, open the Markdown file you downloaded in the github repository.
+1. In a text editor, open the Markdown file you downloaded in the GitHub repository.
 2. Make a small change and save it.
 3. In your terminal, make sure you're in the directory where you downloaded the github project.
 To look at the directories under your current path, type `ls`.
 Then use `cd {directory name}` to drill into the folder, or `cd ../` to move up a level.